Sindisil/line_edit/README.md

 | Shift + F8 or Ctrl + p       | Find next newer history matching buffer |

-# Contributing:
+# Contributing
-My policy may change in the future, but line_input is not open for pull requests, but I'm open to issues for bug reports and/or requests (keeping in mind that it is intended to be *simple* and primarily to fit my particular needs.
+Policy may change in the future, but for now line_input is not open for pull requests.
+I'm open to bug reports and/or requests (keeping in mind that it is intended to be *simple* and primarily to fit my particular needs).

-# Generative AI Policy

-No Generative AI has been used in the development of line_edit.

-Issues generated with AI agents will be rejected.
-If line_edit eventually opens up to external pull requests, any pull requests generated with AI agents will also be rejected.

-# License

-SPDX-License-Identifier: MIT OR Apache-2.0

-Licensed under either of:

-* Apache License, Version 2.0
-* MIT License

-You may use it under either license, at your option. the Apache-2.0 license.

 **Note:**
 > line_input began life as a sub-crate of [lned](https://github.com/Sindisil/lned).